Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

-where $d={\rm 1~AU}$ is the distance from the Earth to the Sun and $\mathcal{B}$ is the bandwidth, which is the larger one between the DM dispersion bandwidth $B_{\rm sig}$ and the telescope spectral resolution $B_{\rm res}$.
-In our case, $B_{\rm sig} < B_{\rm res}$, so we have $\mathcal{B}=B_{\rm res}$.
-In (\ref{eq:S_sig}), $P_{\rm sur}$ is the surviving probability.
-For each converted photon, $P_{\rm sur}$ also depends on the path it travels, and therefore numerical simulation is needed to calculate $P_{\rm sur}$.
-The $\beta$ factor in (\ref{eq:S_sig}) parameterize the scattering effect and is defined as \bea \beta(f) = \frac{d^2}{R_S^2} \int_{\rm beam} \frac{g(\theta_1,\phi_1)}{r^2} dS \ , \eea where $g(\theta_1,\phi_1)$ is the angular distribution function of the scattered photons at the last scattering radius $R_S$, beyond which the scattering process can be neglected. $R_S(f)$ is determined by numerical simulation, which is about $5$ to $7R_\odot$, slightly depending on the photon frequency.
-The integration in (\ref{eq:beta}) is over the last scattering surface, and $r$ is the distance from the integrated surface element $dS$ to LOFAR.
-The detailed derivation and computation of Eq.~\eqref{eq:S_sig} require some involved but basic geometric analysis and are presented in appendix.
+In the context of (\ref{eq:S_sig}), the term $P_{\rm sur}$ corresponds to the survival probability of the converted photon.
+It is important to note that for each converted photon, $P_{\rm sur}$ also depends on the path it travels.
+Therefore, numerical simulations are essential for accurately calculating $P_{\rm sur}$.
+The $\beta$ factor in (\ref{eq:S_sig}) parameterizes the scattering effect and is defined as \bea \beta(f) = \frac{d^2}{R_S^2} \int_{\rm beam} \frac{g(\theta_1,\phi_1)}{r^2} dS \ , \eea where $g(\theta_1,\phi_1)$ is the angular distribution function of scattered photons at the last scattering radius $R_S$, beyond which the scattering process can be neglected.
+The value of $R_S(f)$ is determined by numerical simulation and typically ranges from about $5$ to $7R_\odot$, with a slight dependence on photon frequency.
+The integration in (\ref{eq:beta}) is over the last scattering surface, and $r$ signifies the distance from the integrated surface element $dS$ to LOFAR.
+The detailed derivation and computation of \eqref{eq:S_sig} involve intricate but fundamental geometric analyses, and are presented in the methods, subsection The effective spectral flux density received by LOFAR stations.